ying-tang/help-documentation/_cinder/Managing_block_storage.md

 ### publicURL endpoint for volumev3 service ... not found

 This error can happen when you have an earlier version of the volume service in your endpoint list.
 To resolve this, add  `export OS_VOLUME_API_VERSION=2` to your RC file.

+### Why does the total volume size of all the volumes allocated in Cinder not match the raw total from Ceph? ###

+This can happen if you have volumes in Ceph that were deleted but are still in the pool, and other volumes were created from these volumes before they were deleted.
+The way Ceph works, cloned volumes are copy-on-write child volumes of the volume from which they were cloned, which means that the parent volume must be retained until all of its children (and grand-children, great-grand-children, etc.) are deleted.
+That being the case, the usage won't equal the sum of the sizes of currently active volumes.

+More information on Ceph copy-on-write layering can be found at: http://docs.ceph.com/docs/hammer/dev/rbd-layering/